Europe (rail companies); USA (WPA) · c. 1890–1960 (golden age: 1920s–1950s)

 The jet age of the 1950s–60s brought the final flowering, with airlines commissioning artists to depict exotic destinations.
 David Klein's TWA posters and the Air France series became icons.
 Though photography replaced illustration in commercial travel advertising, the vintage travel poster aesthetic has experienced a massive revival in home decor, with artists like Anderson Design Group and Rifle Paper Co. producing contemporary interpretations that sell millions of prints annually.

-Key Travel Poster Artists
+Key Travel Poster artists

 RB